-Throughout the last couple of decades, exponentially increasing computing power together with swiftly improving machine learning algorithms to analyse collected data, have transformed several aspects of business operations.
+Throughout the last couple of decades, exponentially increasing computing power and swiftly improving machine learning algorithms to analyse collected data have transformed several aspects of business operations.
 As a result, these types of pioneering technology trends are predicted to continue to grow and impact many different sectors across a wide range of industries.
 Continue reading “How machine learning can help fuel decisions in flood management”

 Found in batteries, electric vehicles or laptops, lithium is an important resource in modern society.
 Today, most of the world’s lithium is extracted from brine water deposits, such as salars, making it vital for us to find ways of managing water while also protecting the environment.
 Continue reading “How do we balance lithium mining with the environment?
 The answer is digital”

 Droughts are impacting countries and climate all over the world.
 Even though some areas are more affected than others by droughts, there is a general consensus among scientists that regions currently experiencing severe droughts will get drier and regions with regular rainy seasons, will see heavier rainfall.
 Continue reading “An expert perspective: Discovering the importance of early warning systems in drought management”